Kahumbi/Subways-Pizza/README.md

 Open terminal command line then navigate to the root folder of the application. cd subways-pizza Open index.html on your Browser.
 Behaviour Driven Development
-Displays Form For Entering Date and Gender
+Displays Form For Entering price and delivery
-INPUT: "User's Birthdate Entered"
+INPUT: "location"
-INPUT: "User's Gender Entered"
+INPUT: "Amount"
-OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender" Displays an Error Message if Date Input Left Blank
+OUTPUT: "Displays total amount delivery and location According to Submitted amount and location" Displays an Error Message if Date Input Left Blank
 INPUT: ""
 OUTPUT: "Displays Error Message"